saketh-exe/Hackathon/README.md

 and based on these we calculate the final score

 what mini models we are using :
-Timely Payments Model :- Payments made on time will contribute to a healthy score.
+Timely Payments Model :- Payments made on time will contribute to a healthy score.<br/><br/>
-Savings Behavior Model:- more savings next month more credibility.
+Savings Behavior Model:- more savings next month more credibility.<br/><br/>
-Job promotion Model:- If User can be promoted then he get more credibility.
+Job promotion Model:- If User can be promoted then he get more credibility. <br/><br/>
-Social Media Sentiment Model:- if user is cyber Bullying he is about to face legal issues so his credibility is reduced.
+Social Media Sentiment Model:- if user is cyber Bullying he is about to face legal issues so his credibility is reduced.<br/><br/>
-Charitable Donations Model:- if he is donating then he is credible enough.
+Charitable Donations Model:- if he is donating then he is credible enough.<br/><br/>